 MINNEAPOLIS (AP) — Markieff Morris scored 25 points off the bench to lead the Phoenix Suns to their biggest comeback of the season, a 127-120 victory against the Minnesota Timberwolves on Sunday.

-Phoenix's bench outscored Minnesota's 61-20, and the Suns shot a season-high 57 percent from the floor to overcome Love's 36 points and 14 rebounds.
-The Wolves' All-Star forward fell an assist short of a triple double and committed a crucial turnover in the final minute.
+Phoenix trailed by 22 in the first half but shot a season-high 57 percent from the floor to overcome Kevin Love 36 points and 14 rebounds.
+Love fell an assist short of a triple double and committed a crucial turnover in the final minute.